Celtic tribes

 After the accession of Galba as ruler of the Roman world the Lingones sided with the rebellious legions in the Batavian rebellion (69-70 AD), declaring the independence of Gaul with the Trevirans.

-- Type 1: legend SVLA KAΛΕΤΕΔΟV
+• Type 1: legend SVLA KAΛΕΤΕΔΟV

-- Type 2: legend KAΛΕΤΕΔΟY
+• Type 2: legend K AΛΕΤΕΔΟY

-- Type 3: legend abbreviated, sometimes as ΚΑΛ or as the remainder of a pseudo inscription in conjunction with a many-spoked wheel, a circle point decoration, a delta (upside down).
+• Type 3: legend abbreviated, sometimes as ΚΑΛ or as the remainder of a pseudo inscription in conjunction with a many-spoked wheel, a circle point decoration, a delta (upside down).

-Example of a silver quinarius of the Lingones tribe
+Silver quinarius of the Lingones

-Morini tribe
+Morini

 The Morini were a Belgic tribe who inhabited the low-lying plains and coastal wetlands of the North Sea in the historic Flanders region (the province of West Flanders) and the present-day Nord and Pas-de-Calais(France).
 The word "Flanders" is a contraction of "flooded lands" and refers the north of the Morini territory.
+Their coinage and settlements reflect intense cross-Channel connections.

 Caesar was very interested in a part of the Morini territory, the present-day region of Calais because here was the shortest crossing of the sea between Gaul and Britannia.
 The territory of the Morini and Menapii was well protected by marshes and woodland and suited for guerilla tactics.
 During the great Gallic rebellion led by Vercingetorix, the Morini sent a contingent of some 5000-7000 men to the relief force which had to liberate Alesia.

-Northern Gaul, Morini tribe, gold ¼ stater, uniface
+Northern Gaul, Morini tribe, gold ¼ stater, uniface.

-Remi tribe
+Remi

 The Remi, under Iccius and Andecombogius, allied themselves with Julius Caesar when he led the conquest of Gaul.
 The Remi tribe remained loyal to him throughout the entire Gallic Wars, the most pro-Roman of all the peoples of Gaul.
 The Celts were defeated at Telamon, which was the end of Celtic power in Italy.

-3 Examples of electrum ¼ staters of the Remi tribe.
+Electrum ¼ staters of the Remi.

 Senones

-The Senones tribe were a nomadic tribe, related by blood to many other Celtic tribes (Lingones, Aedui, Sequani, Ambarri, Aulerci, Carnuti and Turoni).
-By the 8th century BC, the Senones were settled around the Loire, Seine (Sena) and Yonne river.
-By the 4th century BC the Senones and Lingones also settled around the Garonne river.
 Many male and female warriors followed the Boii and Lingones over the Alps.
 They destroyed the Etruscan town of Meltum (Melzo), founded Milan and settled along the Adriatic coast (Sena Gallica, now Senigallia).
 In 232 BC the decision of Rome to evict the Senones led to the Gallic invasion over the Alps in 225 BC.
 They contributed warriors to the Celtic army during the siege of Alesia.
+Their coinage and material culture chart the movement of Celtic groups across the Alps and their encounters with Etruscan and Roman communities.

 Senones, AV stater, Gallo-Belgic bullet type